Aeastr/Garnish/README.md

 - **Color Utilities**: Access brightness, luminance, and contrast ratio calculations.
 - **Blending & Manipulation**: Blend colors dynamically and adjust brightness for visual balance.

+## Join the Kyo Discord

+[Join the Kyo Discord](https://discord.gg/6NHhAvwbXV) to discuss features, share feedback, or connect with other users.
+It's a great place to collaborate and engage with the community.

 ---

 ## Getting Started